What is sponsorship?

 / ˈspɒn sər ʃɪp / - the definition

-Intentional, co-created and mutually beneficial relationship to leverage a more senior person’s power and reputational capital for diverse talent advancement and systemic leadership transformation.
+Mutually trusting, co-created and beneficial relationship to leverage a more senior person’s power and reputational capital for diverse talent advancement and systemic leadership transformation.